Fantanas: MADtv parody

 The Fantanas were twice parodied on the sketch comedy series MADtv.

 Both appearances (Episodes #1004 and #1009, aired 6 November and 18 December 2004, respectively) starred Daniele Gaither as Capri, Stephnie Weir as Lola, Nicole Parker as Kiki, and Paul C. Vogt as "Two-Liter" Beth.
-The commercials were similar to the actual Fantanas commercials, with Capri, Lola and Kiki offering Fanta to a series of men, only to be interrupted by Beth's attempts to seduce the men with a two-liter bottle of Fanta Grape (and some blurred nudity, but only from the waist up).
+The commercials were similar to the real Fantanas commercials, with Capri, Lola, and Kiki offering Fanta to a series of men, only to be interrupted by Beth's attempts to "seduce" the men with a two-liter bottle of Fanta Grape (and some blurred nudity, but only from the waist up).

-The former episode featured the Fantanas representing similar Fanta flavors, but the latter episode (aired just before Christmas) featured the Fantanas representing holiday-themed Fanta:
+The former episode featured the Fantanas representing similar Fanta flavors, but the latter episode (aired just before Christmas) featured the Fantanas representing holiday-themed Fanta.
+The holiday-themed lineup included: